topolvm/topolvm/docs/design.md

 If the filesystem requires offline resizing, the administrator should make `LogicalVolume` offline beforehand.
 The resizing is performed in `NodePublishVolume` in this case.
 If the filesystem is resized online, the resizing is performed in `NodeExpandVolume`.
-Currently all supported filesystems can be resized online, so `NodePublishVolume` is not involved with resizing.
+Currently, all supported filesystems can be resized online, so `NodePublishVolume` is not involved with resizing.

 Limitations
 -----------